3d mirror symmetry of the cotangent bundle of the full flag variety: 3d mirror symmetry of elliptic stable envelopes

 This Corollary is precisely what is needed to prove the existence of the so-called duality interface, see \cite{KS2}.
 The elliptic stable envelopes of $X$ and $X^{!}$ glue to give an elliptic cohomology class on the product $X\times X^{!}$ which restricts to the elliptic stable envelopes of each.
 In the language of \cite{KS2}, Theorem \ref{mainthm} says that the correspondence given by the duality interface maps the vertex functions of $X$ to the vertex functions of $X^{!}$.

-The proof of Corollary \ref{stabms} in \cite{MirSym2} relies on the combinatorial properties of the elliptic weight functions.
-We believe the proof given here is more conceptual.
-In fact, we expect that the above argument could be applied in general situations.
-Namely, we expect that the above relationship between the elliptic stable envelope of a variety and its 3d mirror dual is implied by the fact that the elliptic stable envelopes transition between the vertex functions.
+The proof of Corollary \ref{stabms} in \cite{MirSym2} relies on very special combinatorial properties of the elliptic weight functions which do not hold in general.
+In contrast, we expect that the above proof can be generalized to show that the 3d mirror symmetry of vertex functions implies the 3d mirror symmetry of elliptic stable envelopes.

 Hunter Dinkins\\ Department of Mathematics,\\ University of North Carolina at Chapel Hill,\\ Chapel Hill, NC 27599-3250, USA\\ hdinkins@live.unc.edu